Nicholas-Kipkoech/Backend-Nest/README.md

 # :star2: :star2: :star2: Backend Test for Touch inspiration :star2: :star2: :star2: :star2:

+### `User Flow`
+1. A user signs up (no sign in required.
+Disregard authentication).
+2. A user can create wallets.
+3. A user can add expenses or incomes to a wallet.
+4. A user can view their profile with the summary of wallets and balances.
+Show overall balance of all wallets and balance of each wallet.
+5. A user can drill into each wallet to see balance and transactions.`

 ### 1. A user signs up using `email,password,username`.